 Average Cost of General Liability Insurance in Ohio

 General liability insurance in Ohio averages $96 monthly or $1,145 annually, slightly below the national average.
-Your actual premium depends on your industry risk level, business size and claims history.
-For instance, construction companies pay more than consulting firms.
+Your actual premium depends on industry risk level, business size and claims history.
+Construction companies pay more than consulting firms, for example.

 Average Cost of General Liability Insurance by Industry